Pleurisy

 Treatment depends on the underlying cause.
 Paracetamol (acetaminophen) and ibuprofen may be used to decrease pain.
 Incentive spirometry may be recommended to encourage larger breaths.
 About one million people are affected in the United States each year.
 Descriptions of the condition date from at least as early as 400 BC by Hippocrates.

 Signs and symptoms

 The defining symptom of pleurisy is a sudden sharp, stabbing, burning or dull pain in the right or left side of the chest during breathing, especially when one inhales and exhales.
 It feels worse with deep breathing, coughing, sneezing, or laughing.
 The pain may stay in one place, or it may spread to the shoulder or back.
-Sometimes, it becomes a fairly constant dull ache.
+Sometimes, it becomes a constant, dull ache.

 Depending on its cause, pleuritic chest pain may be accompanied by other symptoms: